 The first lines of source code were added to OpenOlat in 2011.
 Projects with recent activity, and a code base more than five years old are likely solving vital problems and delivering consistent value, and may be organized to reward sustained effort by an engaged team of contributors.

-A longer source control history in conjunction with recent activity such as with this project, may indicate that this code base and community have enough value to hold contributors' interest for a long time.
-It may also indicate a mature and relatively bug-free code base, and can be a sign of an organized, dedicated development team.
+Such a lengthy source control history in conjunction with recent activity may indicate that this code base and community are important enough to attract long-term commitment, and may also indicate a mature and relatively bug-free code base.

-Note: The source code for OpenOLAT might actually be older than the source control history can reveal.
+Note: The source code for OpenOlat might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-OpenOLAT is written mostly in Java.
+OpenOlat is written mostly in Java.

-Across all Java projects on Open Hub, 31% all source code lines are comments.
+Across all Java projects on Open Hub, 31% of all source code lines are comments.

-This holds true for OpenOLAT as well.
+This holds true for OpenOlat as well.
 It contains the same ratio of comment lines to code lines as the majority of Java projects in Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

-Over the last twelve months, OpenOLAT has not seen any change in activity.
+Over the last twelve months, OpenOlat has not seen any change in activity.
 This may be a good sign, and an indication that development is continuing at the same pace and not dropping off.